thisni1s/rn-redux-template/README.md

 ## Where to create the rest of the Code?

 You can write your app anywhere you want, by defualt the main View is in `src/Views/mainView.js`

+## Inspiration

+This project is inspired by [this](https://github.com/hamzawaleed0102/react-native-automated-boilerplate) react-native template by [Hamza Waleed](https://github.com/hamzawaleed0102).
+But i didn't like the redux implementation so this project was born.